MITx MicroMasters® Program Pathway to the Finance Degree Program

 Submitting Your Application

-If you submit a complete and timely application—which includes your MITx MicroMasters Program credential in Statistics and Data Science as well as the required Harvard course, grades, and cumulative GPA—you’ll be admitted, after which you’ll take seven more courses to earn the degree.
+If you submit a complete and timely application—which includes your MITx MicroMasters Program credential in Statistics and Data Science as well as the required Harvard course, grade, and cumulative GPA—you will be admitted, after which you’ll have seven more courses to take to earn the degree.

 MicroMasters Program Admission Pathway Policy

 The MITx MicroMasters Program credential in Statistics and Data Science must be earned prior to completing any degree-applicable courses at Harvard.
 Further, the credential cannot be more than three years old at the time of application.
 Credit is only granted for the entire MicroMasters Program; Harvard credit will not be awarded for individual courses.

 Affordability is core to our mission.
 Our 2020–21 graduate tuition is $2,900 a course.
 The total tuition cost of earning the graduate degree is approximately $23,200.